-To get started on creating a subscription form using SendPulse, one should:
+To get started creating a subscription form using SendPulse, you should:

 - Go to subscription forms.
 On the SendPulse homepage, click on products then subscription forms.
 On the subscription forms page, click on “create custom subscription form” to build subscription forms for a website.

 - Select “Form Builder” or Form Templates.
-Pick a template form and edit it or create a whole new form using SendPulse form builder with a wide choice of layouts, colors, images, and fonts.
+Pick a template form and edit it or create a new form using SendPulse's form builder with a wide choice of layouts, colors, images, and fonts.

 - Add a mailing list or create one.
 One can add an existing mailing list that SendPulse will update with new subscribers, or create a new list.
 Plus, it is also possible to add several lists at one time.

 - Choose elements to add to the form.
-There are many elements one can add to the form using the form builder.
-They include an input box, checkbox, radio buttons, drop-down list, text, images, and spacer.
+There are many elements one can add to a form using our form builder.
+They include an input box, checkbox, radio buttons, drop-down lists, text, images, and spacer.

 - Set up design parameters.
-Depending on preference, SendPulse allows users to specify other parameters such as width, background, borders, shift, and round corners.
+Depending on your preferences, SendPulse allows you to specify settings such as width, background, borders, font, and design the corners of your form.

-- Apply Changes, save and get the code.
-Once everything is set up, one can now click on “Apply Changes” followed by “Save and Get Code.”
+- Apply Changes, save, and get the code.
+Once everything is setup, click on “Apply Changes” followed by “Save and Get Code.”

-Double opt-in is when a user signs up for email marketing messages, and an automatic email with a link is sent to the subscriber to confirm the subscription.
-This email typically requires the user to click on the link and confirm that they are the owner of the email and that they accepted to join the mailing list.
+Double opt-in is when a user signs up for email marketing messages, and an automated email with a link is sent to the subscriber to confirm the subscription.
+This email typically requires the user to click on the link and confirm that they are the owner of the email and that they agreed to join the mailing list.

 - A better quality mailing list.
 Double opt-in helps marketers gain high-quality addresses.
 Plus, there is a smaller risk of retaining inactive and non-existent addresses on a mailing list.

-- Gives opportunity for immediate interaction.
-Online marketers can communicate with subscribers through the confirmation email to talk more about the brand or provide product/service offers.
+- Opportunity for immediate interaction.
+Online marketers can communicate with subscribers through confirmation emails to talk about their brand or provide product/service offers.

 - Better click-through rate and conversion.
-Online businesses that utilize this approach record higher open rates, click-through rates and ROI.
+Online businesses that utilize a double opt-in approach record higher open rates, click-through rates, and ROI.

 A confirmation email is the most effective way of carrying out double opt-in.
 It involves sending a triggered email to a visitor who subscribes to marketing emails through a subscription form.
 The email confirms that a customer has subscribed to a brand’s marketing content.
 By using SendPulse, an online marketer or business owner can create and send subscribers automatic confirmation emails with ease.

-SendPulse is an easy-to-use email service that allows users to create subscriptions forms for websites, confirmation emails, thank you pages for double opt-in, and a host of other things.
+SendPulse is an easy-to-use email service that allows users to create subscription forms for websites, confirmation emails, thank you pages for double opt-in, and a host of other things.

-For double opt-in confirmation or thank you email, you should do the following.
+For double opt-in confirmation or thank you emails, you should do the following:

-- Create a subscription form using SendPulse Form Builder.
-Using a template or form builder, one can create a signup form to get new subscribers.
+- Create a subscription form using SendPulse's Form Builder.
+Use a template or form builder, create a signup form to get new subscribers.

 - Make a notification about a subscription.
 In the form options, enter a subscription notification title.

-- Fill in text for the confirmation email.
+- Fill in the text of the confirmation email.
 Add a corporate/registered domain address in the “From address” section.
-One can then edit the email text by inserting code or using HTML editor.
+You can then edit the email text by inserting code or using an HTML editor.

-- Enter URL for the Confirmation Page.
-The last step of creating a confirmation email using SendPulse is choosing a page where the subscriber will be redirected to after clicking the confirmation link.
+- Enter a URL for the Confirmation Page.
+The last step of creating a confirmation email using SendPulse is choosing a page where the subscriber is redirected after clicking the confirmation link.

 - The article "Opt-in email" on Wikipedia defines the term and explains the opt-in forms.

-- The article "What is Opt-In Email Marketing: 12 Best Practices To Better Results" on Hello Bar blog covers the subject of an opt-in email marketing, highlights the difference between a single opt-in and double opt-in, and probides 12 tips to create effective forms.
+- The article "What is Opt-In Email Marketing: 12 Best Practices To Better Results" on Hello Bar blog covers the subject of an opt-in email marketing, highlights the difference between a single opt-in and double opt-in, and provides 12 tips to create useful forms.

-- The article "Opt-in and Opt-out for Email" on The Balance Careers defines opt-in and explains why it is important in email marketing.
+- The article "Opt-in and Opt-out for Email" on The Balance Careers defines opt-in and explains why it is essential in email marketing.